m4ri0ml/SoliditySandbox/readme.md

 # SoliditySandbox

 Welcome to `SoliditySandbox`, a collection of Solidity projects and experiments.
 This repository is a playground for various Solidity concepts, each contained in its own folder.

-Please note that the code found on this repository is not audited and in some cases might not even compile.
-Some of this code might get moved to its own standalone repo if I consider it worthy enough.
+Please note that the code found on this repository is not audited and in some cases might not even compile, some of this code might get moved to its own standalone repo if I consider it worthy enough.

 ## Projects Overview